TAKE CHARGE OF YOUR MENTAL HEALTH RECOVERY

 There are many definitions of recovery.
 However, to contextualize recovery from Citizens Psychiatry’s vantage, here is the following description,

 Personal Recovery can be described as a self-directed, transformative, and collaborative journey of discovery and learning that fosters a person’s alignment with their values and capabilities.
 This alignment places the individual at the center of their life, living with greater value, meaning, and purpose.
 This journey changes the mental illness trajectory, where the Illness’s grip, strength, and influence lessens due to the person’s degree of autonomy and empowerment increasing.
 As a result, the journey builds a person’s sense of “agency” and “hopefulness” to succeed in making a recovery possible.
-(Under Terms and Definitions, the recovery term is covered more fully).

 Why would “Recovery” matter to you?

-These psychotropic drugs taken are now known by research that, in their design, they cannot withstand the full weight of one’s life, which includes the mental health condition (s) but are meant to ensure enough treatment support to give one more breathing room to rest and re-energize, as the symptoms dampen, thereby allowing for greater function, in theory.
-The idea is for these drugs through the symptom reduction to allow a person to regain living one’s life with the mental illness (s) playing a minor or non-existent role.
-While this may work with a few, for most people, the stress on the medication column becomes too great to hold the weight of the stool’s seat to the point where that support beam begins to strain, crack, and sway under this duress.
-This weakened column structure impacts the person by also weakening their strength to live a life of quality.
-Over time, a person can feel the weight of life becoming heavier along with the mental health condition (s) held, leaving them with the fear of buckling under this strain at any time.
+One chief disadvantage of relying on medications alone can be seen in the analogy depicted in the diagram below.
+The stool in diagram A, shows the weight of a person’s life and the mental illness (s), as illustrated by the single support column seat representing medications alone carry the person’s life weight.
+These psychotropic drugs are now known by research not to be able to withstand the full weight of one’s life, which includes the mental health condition (s) but are meant to ensure enough treatment support to give some room to rest and re-energize, as the symptoms dampen, thereby allowing for greater function, in theory.
+While this may work with a few, for most people, the stress of the single support column becomes too great to hold their full life weight and thus this beam begins to strain, buckle, and sway under this duress.
+This is an emotionally precarious and vulnerable position to find oneself.
+Over time, a person can feel the weight of life seemingly becoming heavier along with the mental health condition (s) held, leaving them with the fear of buckling under this strain at any time.
 This is where a medication failure begins, and medication trials ensue.

 How?

-d) what is recovery like, and
+d) what is recovery like and what is involved

-Introducing: Flash Drive Forms
+The Flash Drive Forms

 -OWN YOUR LIFE AGAIN-